 Green tea contains caffeine, but it’s probably included as an ingredient in Skinny Coffee Club because of its catechins.
 Catechin is an antioxidant.
 There is some evidence that suggests that catechins may improve metabolism.
 Catechins also help the body to break down fats.

 In addition to having only a small effect on body weight, it appears you’d have to drink more green tea than the amount that is likely to be in Skinny Coffee Club.
-To see any weight loss, you would need to drink two or three cups of green tea per day, as stated on Livestrong.
+To see any weight loss, you would need to drink at least two or three cups of green tea per day.
 Skinny Coffee Club users are supposed to drink one cup of the product per day.
 Now, keep in mind that Skinny Coffee Club isn’t just green tea, which means you probably aren’t getting anywhere near the amount needed to lose weight.

 Garcinia Cambogia is a kind of fruit that grows in the tropics.
 It’s often used in weight loss supplements, but experts say that it probably doesn’t do much to help.
 Garcinia cambogia contains hydroxycitric acid, which interferes with an enzyme that allows the body to make fat.
 Also, it raises serotonin levels, and that could help you feel less hungry.

-A study published in JAMAalso determined that garcinia cambogia was ineffective.
+A study published in JAMAalso determined that garcinia Cambogia was ineffective.
 The study involved men and women who were overweight.
-Over a 12-week period, one group took a garcinia cambogia supplement while the other received a placebo.
-Both groups were instructed to follow high-fiber, low-calorie diet.
+Over 12 weeks, one group took a garcinia Cambogia supplement while the other received a placebo.
+Both groups were instructed to follow a high-fiber, low-calorie diet.
 At the end of the study, there was no difference in weight loss between the two groups.

 Spirulina is a kind of blue-green algae.
 According to the University of Maryland Medical Center, it has many nutritional benefits, including: